Why you’ll love this family favorite recipe!

 Pre-boiled pink shrimp drained in a small strainer.

-When the shrimp are cooled completely to room temperature, chop them into small, bite-sized pieces and toss them in the marinade.
-Allow the shrimp to marinate in the bowl for 10 minutes in the refrigerator.
+Once shrimp are cool, chop into bite-sized pieces and toss in the marinade.
+Chill for 10 minutes before serving.

-While the shrimp are marinating, dice the tomatoes, cucumber, and onion into bite-sized pieces.
-Carefully seed and mince the chiles, if using them.
+While the shrimp marinate, dice the tomatoes, cucumber, and onion.
+Mince the chiles if using.

 FAQs